North Cascades National Park © Daniel Hershman

 offers other activities and is one of the most-photographed

 mountains in the US.
 Mount Adams is another peak that is

 intimidating to novice climbers.

-The most famous peak in the Cascades, however, is
+But perhaps the most famous peak in the

-Mount St Helens, an active volcano that famously erupted in 1980,
+Cascades is Mount St Helens, an active volcano that famously

-killing 57 people.
-The Mount St. Helens National Volcanic Monument
+erupted in 1980, killing 57 people.
+The Mount St Helens National

-Only a few hours' drive from Seattle, the Cascades
+Volcanic Monument explores the event.
+Only a few hours' drive from

 Mount Rainier National Park © Samuel Kerr